 Contact us for more information or to schedule an appointment for circumcision.

-Intramed currently offers Pollock Technique™ circumcisions for infants up to 4 months of age, for teens age 13 and up, and any adult male.
-The Pollock Technique™ circumcision operation takes only a minute for newborns.
+Intramed currently offers circumcision for infants up to 4 months old, teens aged 13 and up, and adult men.
+For newborns, the procedure takes only about a minute and is performed using a quick, gentle technique designed for comfort and safety.

 We routinely provide circumcision for teens who are 13 and up, as well as adult circumcision for men of any age.